-V-41 owners will also have great flexibility when it comes to outfitting the tower.
+V-41 owners have great flexibility when it comes to outfitting the tower.
 “Not only can you have equipment such as recessed teaser reels, you can go for specialized features like integral kite boxes in the forward end of the hardtop,” says Drew.
 PBT is also designing a custom control box for the gap tower upper helms with a space-saving flush mounting surface.

 “The V-41 takes you to the next level of center console design, fishability, performance and convenience,” says Design Manager David Wilson.
-“You will be impressed.”

 -